PlayFab/MpsPowershell/MpsPowershell/docs/New-PfBuild.md

   - `GsdkAlias <String>`: An alias for the game certificate.
 The game server will reference this alias via GSDK config to retrieve the game certificate.
 This alias is used as an identifier in game server code to allow a new certificate with different Name field to be uploaded without the need to change any game server code to reference the new Name.
   - `Name <String>`: The name of the game certificate.
 This name should match the name of a certificate that was previously uploaded to this title.

+INSTRUMENTATIONCONFIGURATION <IInstrumentationConfiguration>: The instrumentation configuration for the build.
+  - `[ProcessesToMonitor <String[]>]`: The list of processes to be monitored on a VM for this build.
+Providing processes will turn on performance metrics collection for this build.
+Process names should not include extensions.
+If the game server process is: GameServer.exe; then, ProcessesToMonitor = [ GameServer ]

+LINUXINSTRUMENTATIONCONFIGURATION <ILinuxInstrumentationConfiguration>: The Linux instrumentation configuration for the build.
+  - `IsEnabled <Boolean>`: Designates whether Linux instrumentation configuration will be enabled for this Build

 PORTS <IPort[]>: The ports to map the build on.
   - `Name <String>`: The name for the port.
   - `Num <Single>`: The number for the port.